eembees/thesis_article/thesis_defense_draft.md

 1. Expanding Receptive Field by Stacking
 2. Latent Space of Stacked WaveNets
-3. WaveNet as a Language Model
+3. WaveNet as an ASR preprocessor
-4. WaveNet as an ASR preprocessor
+4. WaveNet as a Language Model

 ## Expanding Receptive Field by Stacking - Setup

+### Hypothesis tested

+> 1. WaveNet’s receptive field is the main limiting factor for modeling long-range dependencies.

+### Setup

+Transform x as:

 ```{=latex}
 \begin{figure}